bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 physically reconnected to a different LAN or if the underlying configuration of the network the unit is connected to is changed.

+TODO : Modify the startup scripts so that if the unit detects that the ethernet hasn't aquired an IP address in a reasonable amount of time, we "bounce" the ethernet interface and try again.

+### Networking Performance
+TODO - Original Kernel has slightly faster raw networking performance as revealed by iperf3 tests, however when transfering real files using SMB or SFTP the new kernel and the original kernel have compirable performance.

+TODO : Add some iperf3, smb and sftp througput stats.

 ### Minor caveats
 The issues below are unlikely to impact on the normal operation of the Seagate Central, however for completeness sake they are documented here.

 ### NTFS formatted external drives
+Summary : We recommend using FAT32 or exFAT instead of NTFS for external USB drives.

 NTFS is a commonly used filesystem for large hard drives formatted using modern Windows operating systems.